 Most Recent Articles by Helen Fosam, PhD

-A recent study by Doulberis and colleagues provides a comprehensive summary of the relevant published studies linking migraine and gastrointestinal or related disorders.
+A recent study provides a comprehensive summary of the relevant published studies linking migraine and gastrointestinal or related disorders.

 More Articles by Helen Fosam, PhD

 Clinical Pain Advisor Articles